 - Firmware version and instrument serial number.
-Serial number is printed on a label attached to the controller housing and on the Contact screen, (Figure 1-1).
-Serial number also displays on the Main Menu screen. - A description of the problem. - A text file of data created using the Motocross file capture utility.
+Serial number is printed on a label attached to the controller housing and on the Contact screen, Serial number also displays on the Main Menu screen. - A description of the problem. - Any relevant capture files (deployment setup, offload data, pumping data stream and so on - capturing all your communications is critical for successful technical support).